5 - Introduction to the transition plan

 A: Hierarchical involvement:

 A2: A member of management is in charge of the approach.
-A coordinator is appointed internally: they shall lead the approach and shall be responsible for the construction, implementation and monitoring of the Transition Plan.
-The main operational functions concerned by the Transition Plan also participate in its construction.
+A coordinator is appointed internally: they shall lead the approach and shall be responsible for the construction, implementation and monitoring of the transition plan.
+The main operational functions concerned by the transition plan also participate in its development.

 O: Vision and Objectives

-O2: The organisation's vision is defined by a medium- and long-term objective (temporal horizon 2030 and 2050), expressed in absolute value and in relative intensity.
+O2: The organisation's vision shall be defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value and in relative intensity.
 They are consistent with the objectives of international sectoral standards.

 P: Action plan

-P2: The Transition Plan contains immediate, priority, strategic, adaptation and process improvement actions for data collection.
+P2: The transition plan shall contain immediate, priority, strategic, adaptation and data collection improvement actions.

 Q: Quantification of actions